No products in the cart.

 The Need

 Armenia is a developing country that is struggling economically.
-Life in Armenia’s isolated regional communities is very difficult given the lack of economic opportunities.
+More than 1,200 Orphans live in 15 orphanages throughout Armenia.
+While these facilities provide for the children’s basic needs, they cannot keep up with the ongoing needs for shoes for all the children.
+In addition, several orphanages house children with disabilities, who walk with difficulty and wear through shoes very quickly.
 Families in need find it extremely difficult to provide their children with basic necessities such as shoes for school and warm winter shoes.

 Short Term Impact